HUD proposes streamlined AFFH rule

 The NPRM incorporates much of the 2015 AFFH rule and will streamline the required fair housing analysis for states, local communities, and public housing agencies.
 Program participants would be required to ensure protected classes have equitable access to affordable housing opportunities, by, for example, submitting an equity plan to HUD every five years.
 HUD-accepted equity plan analysis, goals, and strategies would then be incorporated into program participants’ subsequent planning documents.
 Program participants would also be required to conduct and submit annual progress evaluations.
 Both the equity plans and annual progress evaluations would be made available online.

 HUD further explained that the NPRM is intended to simplify required fair housing analysis, increase transparency for public review and comment, improve compliance oversight, provide a process for regular progress evaluations, and enhance accountability, among other things.
-Comments on the NPRM are due 60 days after publication in the Federal Register.
+Comments on the NPRM are due April 24.
 HUD’s quick reference guide provides additional information.